 Babi Guling, one of Bali most popular dishes.
 The pig is stuffed and marinated with a spicy mixture usually comprising herbs like turmeric, coriander seeds, lemongrass, black pepper and garlic and spit-roasted.
 It’s served with rice and fried pig innards and vegetables.
 It’s readily available at a wide choices of warungs where locals go to for lunch or dinner.

 The rooms at Lilin present a fresh take on resort-styled living.
 There is no cabinet to hang your clothing.
 But in its place, you have opened styled bamboo and wood hangers for that purpose.
 The TV and DVD players are available on request as many guests have preferred doing away with it.
 The hair shampoo, conditioner and body cleanser are stored in glass bottles and smelled really great.
 And this is the 1st time I see a 19L distilled water drum dispenser in the room.
-Drink all you want?
+So staying hydrated is not a problem here.

-The resort’s resident kitten- complimentary and not chargeable as part of the room furnishings.
+The resort’s resident kitten- complimentary as part of the hotel amenities.
 This kitty and his mate became our constant companion at the resort.
 They certainly up the laid back ambience of beach front living.

 Dawn breaks at Lovina.
 The air is cool and crisp while the cacophony of cockerels in nearby houses or beach dogs muted barking in the distance provided timely wake up call.
 No need to set your Smartphone alarm or the hotel front office wake up call.